-Nutritionists do way more than help people lose weight.
-We help people make lifestyle changes so can live the life they want.
+Nutritionists do way more than help people lose weight (and wether or not “helping” people lose weight is even a worthy effort is up for debate.)
+We help people make lifestyle changes so they can live the life they want.
 So if you're planning to get pregnant, I can help you make sure your body is as healthy as possible and as fertile as possible so conception, pregnancy, and your future baby's health are all optimized.
 If you're looking for more energy, clarity, and focus I can help with that too.

 Food and lifestyle choices affect so much more than weight.
 They affect how you feel, think, work, move.
 Everything!